leanprover/lean4/doc/make/msys2.md

 ## Installing dependencies

-Lean requires Python2 or Python3.
-If you do not have a Python installation on your machine, please download and install one from [Python.org](https://www.python.org/downloads/windows).
-Also please make sure that your `PATH` environment variable includes the installed Python directory (i.e. `C:\Python27`).

 [The official webpage of msys2][msys2] provides one-click installers.
 We assume that you install [msys2][msys2] at `c:\msys64`.
 Once installed it, you can run msys2 shell from the start menu.